 Dr. Charles A. Read is a Professor of Medicine and Surgery at Georgetown University as well as the Pulmonary & Critical Care Fellowship Director.
 Dr. Read currently sits on the Committee of Students.

 Office: 4th floor north Main Hospital room M4223

 Since 1990, David Taylor, M.Ed. has been an Administrative and Academic Professional in the Office of Special Programs at Georgetown University School of Medicine.
-In his role as the Assistant Dean for Student Learning, Dean Taylor is responsible for initiatives that promote the retention and advancement of medical students through the four year curriculum.
+In his role as the Associate Dean for Student Learning, Dean Taylor is responsible for initiatives that promote the retention and advancement of medical students through the four year curriculum.
 He utilizes knowledge and skills in educational philosophy and research, student and instructor interrelationships, advising and counseling, and learning and study strategies to implement academic support services essential to students’ academic success, the medical education mission and the quality of the learning experience.